strauss/maze/README.md

 The UI was a tougher choice.
 I didn't choose Java-FX, because outside of universities, it seems insignificant.
-Also: I learned, that Volker also reused the maze game for a different lecture.
+Also: I learned, that Volker revived the maze game for a different lecture.
 He demands Java-FX and I don't want to release something that might simplify the work for his students.
 They have to learn it the hard way :-)
 I didn't want to move to "Compose Multiplatform" (yet), because it would have been completely new for me, and I am